beaker-project/beaker/documentation/man/bkr.rst

    Set job priority to <priority>.
 Can be ``Low``, ``Medium``, ``Normal``, ``High``, or ``Urgent``.
 The default is ``Normal``.

-.. option:: --retention-tag <TAG>
+.. option:: --retention-tag <tag>

    Specify data retention policy for this job [default: Scratch]

-.. option:: --product <PRODUCT>
+.. option:: --product <product>

-   Associate job with PRODUCT for data retention purposes.
+   Associate job with <product> for data retention purposes.

 Options for installation:

-.. option:: --method <METHOD>
+.. option:: --method <method>

    Installation source method (nfs, http, ftp) [default: nfs].

-.. option:: --ks-meta <OPTIONS>
+.. option:: --ks-meta <options>

-   Pass kickstart metadata OPTIONS when generating kickstart.
+   Pass kickstart metadata <options> when generating kickstart.

-.. option:: --kernel_options <opts>
+.. option:: --kernel-options <opts>

    Pass additional kernel options for during installation.
 The options string is applied on top of any install-time kernel options which are set by default for the chosen system and distro.

-.. option:: --kernel_options_post <opts>
+.. option:: --kernel-options-post <opts>

    Pass additional kernel options for after installation.
 The options string is applied on top of any post-install kernel options which are set by default